gravitational/gravity/docs/5.x/pack.md

 # Packaging And Deployment

-This section covers how to prepare an application for distribution with Telekube.
+This section covers how to prepare an application for distribution with Gravity.

-Telekube works with Kubernetes applications.
-This means the following prerequisites exist in order to use Telekube:
+Gravity works with Kubernetes applications.
+This means the following prerequisites exist in order to use Gravity:

 * The application is packaged into Docker containers.
 * You have Kubernetes resource definitions for application services, pods, etc. Kubernetes resources should be stored in the resources directory.